Skip to content

 Always Available Template Fields

-The following template fields are always available for both message_template and title_template although they might be empty if no information is available.
+The following template fields are always available for both message_template and title_template, although they might be empty if no information is available.

 Default Template Fields